akrai37/mysql_for_DA_and_BI/README.md

 # mysql_for_DA_and_BI
-basic sequel codes (with syntaxes and definitions) for Data Analysis and Business Intelligence.
+basic sequel codes (with proper syntaxes and definitions) for Data Analysis and Business Intelligence.